sypherlev/php-chassis-framework/README.md

 ## The various bits of the framework

-Chassis is composed of two main parts - the /src folder, where all the framework's magical crap lives, and the /app folder, where YOUR magical crap lives.
+Chassis is composed of several folders which broadly conform to the [PHP-PDS Skeleton](https://github.com/php-pds/skeleton).

 You've also got the /migrations folder, which the Migrate tool uses.
 There's one migration in there right now that'll make a few user tables, if you need to get going quickly.